- All repos must be a part of the uva-cs3240-s20 organization. These are added through accepting classroom assignments through GitHub Classroom.

 - Obvious bugs that should have been corrected

-During Lab 10 or 11, the staff will tell the team at which level they believe the project is currently at, with specific suggestions to move to the next level.
+During a lab toward the end of the semester, the staff will tell the team at which level they believe the project is currently at, with specific suggestions to move to the next level.
 Teams can have one pre-evaluation during lab before the final submission of the project (we simply do not have the bandwidth to continuously check your projects).

 After final projects have been submitted, no changes can be made to the GitHub repo or pushed to Heroku.
 Any changes that are found after delivery will result in a minimum 10000 XP deduction.more ...